-The Raster Processing toolset is used to perform several tasks with your data to prepare it for analysis and display.
+The Raster Processing toolset contains tools to prepare data for analysis and display.

-The following table lists the tools available in the Raster Processing toolset and provides a brief description of each.
-The input and output for all these tools is a raster dataset.
+The following table lists the tools in the Raster Processing toolset and provides a brief description of each.
+The input and output for all of these tools is a raster dataset.

 Cuts out a portion of a raster dataset, mosaic dataset, or image service layer.